sourcemeta/jsontoolkit/README.markdown

 `void clear(JSON & | Value &)`

 This function deletes all members of an object or all elements of an array, leaving them empty.
-This function is undefined is the input JSON instance is not an object or an array.
+This function is undefined if the input JSON instance is not an object or an array.
 For example:

 ```c++